blockrockettech/blockrocket-hugo/content/usecases/known-origin-case-study.md

 #### Data Caching and Cloud Native Infrastructure
  * Harnessing Cloud infrastructure and data caching techniques improving user experience and facilitating advanced data analytics
- * Cloud native DBs, Serverless APIs and message processing allows the application to scale according to demand
+ * Cloud native DBs, serverless APIs and message processing allows the application to scale according to demand

 ### The Outcome

-Since lunch, KnownOrigin has sold more than 5000 pieces of art from over 170 artists around the world.
+Since lunch, <a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> has sold more than 5000 pieces of art from over 170 artists around the world.

 Raising more than 280 ETH in sales revenue for artists, over $40,000.

-With month on month growth, the traditional art world taking note in the digital arts world, tokenisation of artwork placed on the Ethereum Blockchain seems to be a perfect fit.
+With month on month growth, the traditional art world taking note in the digital arts world, tokenisation of artwork placed on the <a href="https://ethereum.org" target="_blank">Ethereum</a> Blockchain seems to be a perfect fit.

-Since KnownOrigin, BlockRocket has now successfully built and delivered several NFT based solutions.
+Since <a href="https://knownorigin.io/" target="_blank">KnownOrigin</a>, BlockRocket has now successfully built and delivered several NFT based solutions.
 Having experience, tooling and knowledge means other can also benefit from our experience.

 #### Details